nasa-petal/PeTaL/petal/mining/README.md

 Essentially, this functionality is set up by creating modules in the `Module` folder.
 A module is defined by a type signature (type in) -> (type out, label from, label to) and a process(node : type in) function which creates a list of Transaction() objects from (type in) nodes.
 Here, "types" are neo4j labels.
 See `modules/WikipediaModule.py` for a concrete and well documented example, and also see `modules/module.py` for the base class to derive from.
+For an example of an independent module, see `modules/BackboneModule.py`, which populates Species nodes into neo4j.

 Within a Module's process() function, self.default\_transaction(data) is used to create a Transaction() object from JSON for node properties.
 For more advanced data miners, see self.custom\_transaction() and self.query\_transaction() as they are all defined in `modules/module.py`.